-[Farr96].
-Whilst the attacker did not delete or alter any files, he is believed to have gained access to more than 10 000 files including sensitive drug and genetic research.
+Whilst the attacker did not delete or alter any files, he is believed to have gained more than 10 000 files including sensitive drug and genetic research.

-(3) A NFS file server exports its file system to each of the clients listed in its configuration database.
-Ensuring that the client has a known IP address is the only client authentication performed by the server before allowing the client to mount the server's file system.
+NFS file server exports its file system to each of the clients listed in its configuration Ensuring that the client has a known IP address is the only client authentication where the server before allowing the client to mount the server's file system.

-(4) Robert Tappan Morris would later release a program that exploited several weaknesses in the TCP/IP protocols to propagate itself around the Internet.
-This became known as the Internet Worm, and the widespread confusion it caused led to the foundation of CERT.
-Morris' father was a computer security expert working for the NSA [Mark88].
-An detailed account of these events can be found in "Cyberpunks" [Hafn91], and [Eich89] presents an excellent analysis of the virus itself.
+Robert Tappan Morris would later release a program that exploited several weaknesses in ICP/IP protocols to propagate itself around the Internet.
+This became known as the Worm, and the widespread confusion it caused led to the foundation of CERT.
+Is father was a computer security expert working for the NSA [Mark88].
+An detailed and of these events can be found in "Cyberpunks" [Hafn91], and [Eich89] presents an ellent analysis of the virus itself.

-(5) The reports that this advisory refers to came initially from Tsutomu Shimomura, a security expert in the San Diego Supercomputer Centre, whose computers were attacked by Kevin Mitnick on Christmas eve of 1994.
-The fascinating story of how Shimomura tracked, identified and apprehended Mitnick is told in Shimomura's book "Takedown" [Shim95].
+The reports that this advisory refers to came initially from Tsutomu Shimomura, a rity expert in the San Diego Supercomputer Centre, whose computers were attacked by Mitnick on Christmas eve of 1994.
+The fascinating story of how Shimomura tracked, entified and apprehended Mitnick is told in Shimomura's book "Takedown" [Shim95].

-(6) Some of the more frequently used well known ports are listed in appendix IV.
+Some of the more frequently used well known ports are listed in appendix IV.

-(7) As DNS is intended to provide information it breaks the principle of security through obscurity.
+As DNS is intended to provide information it breaks the principle of security through curity.
 (This is discussed in Chapter 3)

-(8) SMTP can be used for a denial of service attack by overloading a system with messages - as has happened to whitehouse.gov in the past.
+SMTP can be used for a denial of service attack by overloading a system with messages tas happened to whitehouse.gov in the past.

-(9) Each RPC based service is identified by a four byte "RPC Service Number".
-This caters for 4 294 967 296 different services.
+Each RPC based service is identified by a four byte "RPC Service Number".
+This caters at 294 967 296 different services.